 Defendants can also pursue other forms of post-conviction relief.
 These include filing post-verdict or post-sentence motions.
 These motions may include a motion for a new trial or a motion to alter/amend judgment.
 A motion for a new trial identifies errors during the trial that unfairly prejudiced the outcome.
 A motion to amend or alter the judgment allows the trial court to correct any illegal portion of a sentence.
 These can include a prison term that exceeds the statutory maximum or fails to merge related convictions for sentencing purposes.

-The Power of Habeas Corpus in Challenging Detention
+Writ of Habeas Corpus and Challenging Detention

 Even while serving a prison sentence, a criminal defendant can apply for a writ of habeas corpus.
 This is important when the defendant obtains new evidence unavailable during the trial that tends to prove their innocence.
 They may show that bias, prejudice, or misconduct influenced the trial outcome.
 A successful application for a writ of habeas corpus can provide a wrongfully convicted defendant with meaningful relief from a conviction and sentence.
 It can include an order remanding the case for resentencing, a new trial, or, depending on the circumstances, dismissing the charges.
+Working with an experienced writ of habeas corpus lawyer will increase your chances of a favorable result in your case.

 Strategies and Techniques in Appellate Litigation